 by Pamela Welch, M.A., C.C.Ht.

-(Originally published in The Mountain Astrologer magazine.
+(Originally published as “Subpersonalities: The Planetary Shadow” in The Mountain Astrologer magazine.
 Republished in remembrance of Pamela, who passed away in March 2012.)

 Just as the galaxies in the heavens are spiral-shaped masses of celestial bodies and stars, so too are our own psyches a spiral of energetic patterns and psychic components.
 Much like the planets that orbit around the Sun, the different parts of our personality orbit around the divine core of our being – the eternal Self.
 Current psychological theory accepts the idea of the personality as a system of psychic patterns composed of diverse elements.
 These parts of us are often referred to as subpersonalities, or subselves.
 If you’ve ever felt a childlike vulnerability or experienced a critical voice inside of you, dominating your consciousness, you’ve been dealing with a subpersonality.
 At times, you might even have felt as though two inner parts of you were fighting for control over a particular life issue.

 Astrologers know that the various celestial bodies represent certain essential elements of our consciousness.
 Correspondingly, natal planetary patterns are linked with these energies, known as subpersonalities, in the human psyche.
 In this article, I’ll explain subpersonality dynamics and their development in the psyche and discuss how these subconscious forces operate as an expression of natal planetary patterns.
 I’ll also illustrate several ways to identify subpersonality issues in the natal chart and demonstrate how to utilize these elements in an astrological counseling session to help individuals work more consciously with their planetary energies.